rahnoff/DevOps/script_first/README.md

 **Network script**<br />
-The first command is `netstat` with `-tunapl` options, which is used to display socket statistics,  options:
+The first command is `netstat` with `-tunapl` options, which is used to display socket statistics,  options:<br />
 `-t` - show TCP sockets<br />
 `-u` - show UDP sockets;
 `-n` - show numbers instead of names for interfaces and ports;